 Do you spend more time tense/anxious/stressed than calm and relaxed?

-Have you ever experienced prolonged stress that lasted longer than six weeks?
+Have you experienced prolonged stress that lasted longer than six weeks?

 Do you notice that your jaw symptoms get worse when your stress gets worse?

 Is it difficult to relax deeply while awake, unaided by substances?

 Is it difficult to maintain a regular self-care program?

 Quality of Life

 Has jaw pain affected your motivation?